What to know about the US warships sent to South America and the reaction in Venezuela

 “They’ve just been sort of parked in neutral,” Sabatini said, referring to the faction’s inability to energize its base since the presidential election.
 “This is a new opportunity they’re trying to seize on.”

 Garcia Cano reported from Mexico City.
-Associated Press writer Ben Finley in Norfolk, Virginia, contributed to this report.
+Associated Press writers Ben Finley in Norfolk, Va., and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.